les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2015-07-15-il-ne-s-agit-pas-juste-de-se-tenir-debout.markdown

 At the end of the day, it’s important to not be too concerned about having every pattern or even having some of the smells.
 Remember GIFTS.
 Are people energised?
 Do people have an improvement mindset?
 Are people focused on our objectives?
 Are people working together as a team?
 Does everyone know what’s going on?

 À la fin de la journée, il est important de ne pas se sentir trop inquiet d'avoir tous les patterns ou même d'avoir quelques unes des mauvaises odeurs.
-Rappelez-vous de BAAES.
+Rappelez-vous de BONTÉS.
 Est-ce que les personnes sont pleines d'énergie ?
 Est-ce que les personnes ont une attitude tournée vers l'amélioration ?
 Est-ce que les personnes sont concentrées sur nos objectifs ?
 Est-ce que les personnes travaillent ensemble en équipe ?
 Est-ce que tous le monde sait ce qu'il se passe ?

 If you can answer those questions in the affirmative, the meeting is probably going okay.
 After all, it's really just standing up together every day.